Higher Order Topological Insulator via Periodic Driving: Model and method

-The schematic of our geometry in presence of external irradiation is demonstrated in Fig.~\ref{model}.
-We use Brillouin-Wigner (BW) perturbation theory~\cite{mikami2016brillouin} to obtain the effective Hamiltonian for periodically driven system in the high-frequency limit \ie frequency is large compared to the bandwidth ($\omega\gg t$).
+The schematic of our geometry in the presence of external irradiation is demonstrated in Fig.~\ref{model}.
 We consider circularly polarized light of the form $\mathbf{A} (t)=\mathbf{A} (\cos(\omega t),\sin(\omega t))$ and the beam spot is much larger than the system in order to get rid of any spatial dependency.
-The purpose of choosing circularly polarised light instead of linerly polarised light, is to break the time reversal symmetry and enabling us to explore non-trivial topological phases~\cite{arijitSilicene,usaj2014irradiated,perez2014floquet}.
+The purpose of choosing circularly polarised light instead of linearly polarised light is to break the time reversal symmetry and enabling us to explore non-trivial topological phases~\cite{arijitSilicene,usaj2014irradiated,perez2014floquet}.
 We begin with a time periodic Hamiltonian $H(t + T) = H(t)$ given by its Fourier components as

+where $T=2\pi/\omega$ is the period of the drive.
+In the frequency domain, the time independent infinite dimensional Hamiltonian can be written in the extended Floquet basis as~\cite{eckardt2015high} \begin{widetext}

+\end{widetext} where, $\mathcal{H}_n$'s are defined in Eq. (\ref{hf}).
+The effect of the periodic drive is taken into account by considering a Peierls phase substitution in the hopping elements as